John Charles

-William John Charles (27 December 1931 – 21 February 2004) was a Welsh footballer who played as a centre-forward or as a centre-back.
-Best known for his time at Leeds United and Juventus, he was rated by many as the greatest all-round footballer ever to come from the British Isles.
-Charles is sometimes considered to be one of the greatest footballers in history.
+William John Charles (27 December 1931 – 21 February 2004) was a Welsh footballer who played at centre-forward and centre-back.
+Best known for his time at Leeds United and Juventus, he was rated by many as the greatest all-round footballer ever to come from Great Britain and one of the greatest footballers ever.

-John Charles began his career at Leeds United, having moved there in 1949 from his hometown club, Swansea Town.
+Charles began his career at Leeds United, having moved there in 1949 from his hometown club, Swansea Town.
 He was equally adept as a defender or a forward, due to his strength, pace, technique, vision, ability in the air and eye for goal.
-After returning from his National Service in 1952, Charles began to be used more often as a forward, and he was the Second Division's top scorer in 1954.
+After returning from national service in 1952, Charles began to be used more often as a forward and was the Second Division's top scorer in 1954.
 The following year, he was named club captain; in his first season as captain, he led the club to second place and promotion.
 Charles ended the 1956–57 season as the First Division's top scorer and an eighth-place finish for Leeds.
 In the summer of 1957, Charles joined Juventus, where he partnered Giampiero Boniperti and Omar Sívori, with the trio becoming known as The Holy Trident.
 In his five seasons with the club, he won the scudetto three times and the Coppa Italia twice; he was also the capocannoniere winner for the 1957–58 season.
 In 1962, Charles returned to Leeds, but his time there proved unsuccessful as he was accustomed to the style of play in Italy, and by the end of the year, he had joined Roma.
-Charles moved back to his native country to play for Cardiff City, and ended his career in non-league football in player-manager roles at Hereford United and Merthyr Tydfil.
+Charles moved back to his native country to play for Cardiff City and ended his career in non-league football in player-manager roles at Hereford United and Merthyr Tydfil.
 He was never cautioned nor sent off during his entire career, owing to his philosophy of never kicking nor intentionally hurting opposing players.
 This led to the nickname he acquired while playing for Juventus, Il Gigante Buono (The Gentle Giant).
-In 1998, he was included in the Football League 100 Legends, and in 2002, he was one of the inaugural inductees to the Football Hall of Fame.
+In 1998, Charles was included in the Football League 100 Legends and, in 2002, was one of the inaugural inductees to the Football Hall of Fame.